|Black and tan, brindle, fawn, black

 Temperament & Intelligence of the Bullmastiff German Shepherd Mix 🧠

-Bullmastiffs and German Shepherds do share some similar traits.
+Bullmastiffs and German Shepherds share some similar traits.
 Both are powerful, devoted, headstrong, and courageous.
-You can expect these dogs to be watchful over their family and territory and make excellent guard dogs.
-They can be wary of strangers so it’s best to socialize them early.
+You can expect the dogs to be watchful over their family and territory and make excellent guard dogs.
+They can be wary of strangers, so it’s best to socialize them early.

-Excellent training from puppyhood can make this mixed breed an excellent, loyal, and protective guardian and companion for many dog owners.
-Bullmastiff German Shepherd mixes training and socialization will ultimately define your dog’s temperament.
+Consistent training from puppyhood can make this mixed breed an excellent, loyal, and protective guardian and companion for many dog owners.
+Their training and socialization will ultimately define the dog’s temperament.

 Are These Dogs Good for Families? 🏡

 With proper training and socialization from an early age, a Bullmastiff German Shepherd mix can make a great family pet.
 Bullmastiffs, while protective, are commonly referred to as “gentle giants.”
-German Shepherds, while high energy, are very intelligent, loving, and loyal dogs.
+German Shepherds, while energetic, are very intelligent, loving, and loyal dogs.

-You will need to be cautious with this mixed breed around small children due to their large size.
+You must be cautious with this mixed breed around small children due to their large size.
 It’s easy for a large dog to knock down little ones.
-You do want to keep in mind that both breeds have strong guardian instincts and you will want to begin training as a puppy.
+Both parents have strong guardian instincts, and you will want to begin training when the Bullmastiff German Shepherd is a puppy.

 Does This Breed Get Along with Other Pets? 🐶 😽

-German Shepherds can get along great with other animals and are very adaptable if started young.
-They do like to chase but typically do well with cats and other dogs when they’ve been around them since early puppyhood.
+German Shepherds can get along great with other animals and are very adaptable if introduced when they’re young.
+They like to chase but typically do well with cats and other dogs when they’ve been around them since early puppyhood.
 As for other dogs, German Shepherds can be a hit or a miss if introduced as an adult.